 The Illes Medes are seven rocky islands off the coast of the town of L’Estartit and are famous for scuba diving.
 The islands themselves have been previously used to house military garrisons and prisons but are now abandoned and are becoming an important Mediterranean marine reserve.
 This conservation effort has renewed the marine life in the islands and scuba diving is now a possible pastime.
 The islands offer diving at various depths and apart from sea life, there are also underwater caves and tunnels as well as shipwrecks to explore.

 Greco-Roman ruins at Empúries

-Empúries was founded by the Greeks in 575BC due to its strategic position between the Mediterranean trading routes of Marseille and Tartessos (modern day Andalucía).
+Empúries was founded by the Greeks in 575BC due to its strategic position between the Mediterranean trading routes of Marseille and Tartessos (modern-day Andalucía).
 The town grew steadily to become the largest Greek colony on the Iberian Peninsula.
-When the Romans conquered Hispania, Empúries retained quasi independence becoming almost a city state until due to the growingpower of Tarraco (Tarragone) and Barcino (Barcelona) the importance of the town began to decline.
+When the Romans conquered Hispania, Empúries retained quasi-independence becoming almost a city-state until due to the growing power of Tarraco (Tarragona) and Barcino (Barcelona) the importance of the town began to decline.
 The town was finally abandoned in the early Middle Ages as its coastal position left it vulnerable to pirates and marauders.
-The location of the town was known locally but in 1908 excavations began and the area is now an open air museum where you can walk amongst the remains of an important ancient Greek and Roman town and discover what life was like over 2000 years ago.
+The location of the town was known locally but in 1908 excavations began and the area is now an open-air museum where you can walk amongst the remains of an important ancient Greek and Roman town and discover what life was like over 2000 years ago.
 Many different guided tours are available to truly make the most of your visit.